 Frozen Margaritas can have 50 to 100 grams of sugar in them.
 Frozen Strawberry Margaritas and Pina Coladas are even higher.
 Generally frozen fruity drinks are a huge NO for people who have had obesity surgery.
-NO DRINKS FROM SLURPEE MACHINES.
-I choose flavored vodka over lots of ice in a tall glass with a splash of grapefruit then filled with club soda OR WATER and a big squeeze of lime.
-The ice deflates the carbonation in the soda water.
-This concoction has fewer than 100 calories and there are < 2g of sugar from the juice splash.
+Take note that the 'Real Housewives' on BRAVO order vodka and soda.
+I choose flavored vodka over lots of ice in a tall glass filled with club soda OR WATER and a big squeeze of lime.
+The ice deflates almost all carbonation in the soda water.
+This concoction has fewer than 100 calories and there is zero sugar.
 Sip slowly.
 Ditto for wine, tall glass with lots of ice and dilute it with club soda.

 Make a rule: 2 Drink Max